BLUE HORIZON 1261

 Both of them leaned against the dirty wall behind the large trash bin, their chests heaving as they gasped and panted from the frantic run.

 "Why...?"
 Samantha asked in a forced whisper when she could finally catch her breath.
 "You intentionally set off the alarm.
 Why?"
-She stripped off her dark-lamp goggles, switched off her torch, and then handed them back to the raccoon.
+She stripped off her dark-lamp goggles, switched off her torch, and then handed them both to the raccoon.

 Pockets grinned at her through his goggles.
 "Just as I was about to close the door behind me, I heard the watchman return.
 He looked like he was having trouble with his keys to relock the stairwell door, so I thought I would make him think that he set off the alarm!"